Medical expert of the article

 - allergic reactions associated with anesthesia or parenteral administration of drugs;

-- ear bleeding, if the intervention was accompanied by damage to local blood vessels;
+- ear bleeding if the intervention was accompanied by damage to local blood vessels;

 Care after the procedure

-Surgical ossiculoplasty in recent years has become quite a popular procedure.
-Many patients with conductive hearing loss have already managed to assess the benefits of this operation as the only cardinal way to improve and restore hearing.
-Numerous surveys have made it clear that surgical intervention solves many problems associated with impaired auditory function:
+Surgical ossiculoplasty has become quite a popular procedure in recent years.
+Many patients suffering from conductive hearing loss have already appreciated the advantages of this operation as the only radical way to improve and restore hearing.
+Numerous surveys have shown that surgical intervention solves many problems associated with the deterioration of hearing function:

 - the patient begins to clearly understand speech and perceive sounds in accordance with his expectations;